dinbach/PersonalBlog/content/slides/lecture4/index.md

 A convolution multiplies a matrix of pixels with a filter matrix or "kernel" and sums up the multiplication values.
 Then the convolution slides over to the next pixel and repeats the same process until all the image pixels have been covered.

-The convolutional output for each node, over all the channels, are passed through an activation function.
+The convolutional output for each node, over all the channels, are then passed through an activation function.

 ![](CNNFull.png# h-20pct absolute l-33pct)